Council of Europe Development Bank (CEB)

-A member country can be both a donor and a recipient of loans.
+A CEB member can be both a donor and a recipient of loans.

-*As a sign of solidarity among the CEB member states, the Bank aims to provide increased support to a group of 22 “target countries” of Central, Eastern and South-Eastern Europe: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Georgia, Hungary, Kosovo, Latvia, Lithuania, Malta, Moldova (Republic of), Montenegro, Poland, Romania, Serbia, Slovak Republic, Slovenia, “the former Yugoslav Republic of Macedonia” and Turkey.
+*As a sign of solidarity among the CEB member states, the Bank aims to provide increased support to a group of 22 “target countries” of Central, Eastern and South-Eastern Europe: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Georgia, Hungary, Kosovo, Latvia, Lithuania, Malta, Moldova (Republic of), Montenegro, North Macedonia, Poland, Romania, Serbia, Slovak Republic, Slovenia and Türkiye.